ariysx/SystemsIntegrationA1/readme.md

 support.dnsimple.com has an IPv6 address of 2a05:d014:275:cb02::c8
 ```

+## Troubleshooting
+- Make sure the internet connection is working, i.e. connection not blocking the request

 ## Marking Criteria

 - [x] It should accept domains passed to it by the user in the form of a command line argument